tanbirhossain/CopyObject/README.md

 <!-- Icon here -->

 # CopyObject
-CopyObject is a popular object-to-object mapping .net library that can be used to map objects belonging to dissimilar types
+CopyObject is a object-to-object mapping dotnet library that can be used to map objects belonging to dissimilar types

 ## NuGet Package